 Kevin has served on numerous private company boards and is a member of Young President’s Organization (YPO).
 He is a graduate of the Darden School of Business at the University of Virginia and Washington and Lee University.
 You can find Kevin in the outdoors on the weekends pursuing some of his hobbies like mountain biking, hiking, fly-fishing, and surfing or coaching his son’s lacrosse team.
 He lives in San Diego, California with his wife and two sons and considers the Teton Valley in Idaho his second home.

-Gini Van Siclen has served on the boards of technical societies and nonprofit organizations for many years.
-To pursue her particular interest in nonprofit governance and capacity building, she earned her Masters of Nonprofit Administration (MNA) at the University of Notre Dame’s Mendoza College of Business in May of 2012.
-She is a currently Adjunct Faculty in the Environmental Leadership Masters Program at Naropa University, teaching an online survey course on nonprofit management and social entrepreneurship to graduate students, and mentoring many of them as they carry out their applied leadership projects.
+Gini Van Siclen joined FTR’s board in 2016 and was on the leadership team as Treasurer through 2020.
+She has served on the boards of technical societies and nonprofit organizations for many years.
+To pursue her particular interest in nonprofit governance and capacity building, she earned her Masters of Nonprofit Administration (MNA) at the University of Notre Dame’s Mendoza College of Business in 2012.
+She is Adjunct Faculty at Naropa University, helping leadership graduate students learn about nonprofits and social entrepreneurship.

 Gini worked as a project manager and team member in facility, nuclear safety, and waste management for the Idaho National Laboratory and Scientech, Inc. Subsequently, for many years she taught a three-day seminar in risk management for project managers for an international training and consulting firm.